Mutual Action Plan

 Company: [Prospect Name]

-Product/Solution: [What you sono selling]
+Product/Solution: [What you are selling]

 Prepared: [Date]

-Participant: [Your name], [Buyer champion name], [Other key stakeholder]
+Participants: [Your name], [Buyer champion name], [Other key stakeholders]

 BUSINESS CONTEXT